mads-swaps/mads-swaps.github.io/index.md

 ### Determining Ideal Ratios

 In the example above, a `1.0% : 0.5%` ratio is used but is this a good ratio to use?
-Setting a ratio of `10% : 5%` might be too high because it would be unlikely to gain `10%` resulting in a very sparsely labeled dataset.
+Setting a ratio of `10% : 5%` might be too high because it would be unlikely to gain `10%` resulting in a very sparsely labelled dataset.
 Likewise, using a ratio of `0.1% : 0.005%` could be too low, especially when considering transaction fees (to be discussed later).
 It's also worth mentioning that using a percentage might result in inconsistencies since some currency pairs are more volatile than others and volatility for a given pair can change over time.
 For this reason, forex traders sometimes use a ratio of the ATR.
 For example, using an ATR `2:1` ratio is a good place to start.

 Models generally perform better on balanced data so getting half of the labels to be `1` is ideal.
 But achieving this with a ratio that is consistent and profitable may not be practical.
 To find a good ratio, different multiples are generated and the percent of `1`'s is plotted.
 On the below ATR ratio figure, the multiple of `2x` means the numerator is `2` times the denominator, where the denominator is the `x-axis` value.
 Therefore, when `x-axis = 3` the ratio is `6:3`.
 When the multiple is `4x` and `x-axis = 2`, the ratio is `8:2`, etc.  For the percentage ratio, the `x-axis` represents the numerator, and the denominator is then the numerator divided by the legend's label.
 For example, when `x-axis = 0.01` for the `/2` line, the ratio is `1.0% : 0.5%`.

 <p align="center"><img src='images/find_ratio.png' alt='images/find_ratio.png'></p>
 <center><b>Figure X</b> - Finding the best ratios to maximize label data using a window of <code>30</code> on ETHBTC 15-minute candles.</center>

 Unsurprisingly, as the ratio grows or ratio multiple grows, fewer buy opportunities can be found in the data because there are fewer windows where high profits can be achieved and fewer windows where smaller stop-losses don't get wicked out by the volatility of the market.
-None of the plots reaches the goal of `50%` but the results provide plenty of options to avoid sparsely labeled data.
+None of the plots reaches the goal of `50%` but the results provide plenty of options to avoid sparsely labelled data.
 From this analysis, the ATR Ratio is maximized at `2:1` with approximately `40%` of the labels being `1`.
 The percentage ratio is maximized at `1.0% : 0.5%` with approximately `27%` of the labels being `1`.

 ### Building Xy Datasets

 The imbalance of a dataset is not the only criteria for determining if one ratio is better than another, but it does give a sense.
-To explore this further, several labeled datasets are generated with different labeling strategies by changing ratios, the window, and whether the ratio represents a percentage or the ATR ratio.
+To explore this further, several labelled datasets are generated with different labeling strategies by changing ratios, the window, and whether the ratio represents a percentage or the ATR ratio.
 The following table shows 12 different labeled datasets generated that are used to compare different model performances.

 |dataset|use_atr|ratio|reverse|window|size|true_labels|imbalance|train_imbal|test_imbal|
 |:-|:-:|:-:|:-:|:-:|-:|-:|-:|-:|-:|